Koçi Bako: History

-Bako was born in Korçë, today's Albania, back then still Ottoman Empire in 1905 or 1906.
+Bako was born in Korçë, today's Albania, back then still part of the Ottoman Empire in 1905 or 1906.
 He was an orphan.
 An autodidact, he worked as an artisan and as a shepherd.
 He became communist of the early hours affiliated with the first Albanian communist group in Korçë.

 According to Enver Hoxha's memoirs, Bako kept a copy of the Communist Manifesto as a precious thing, and had given to him to translate.

 On 8 November 1941, an anti-Italian and anti-Fascist demonstration was held in Korçë.
 The carabinieri and the police intervened brutally and ended on opening fire on the crowd.
 Bako was shot dead somewhere close to the monument of Themistokli Gërmenji, while many others were wounded.
 He became the first martyr of the Communist Party which was founded on 8 November.
 His monument resides in Korçë.
 Streets are named after him, and he appears in Albanian stamps.
 He posthumously received the Albanian honorary title "People's Hero".